open-telemetry/opentelemetry.io/content/en/blog/2023/why-histograms/index.md

 ## Other data sources and metric types

-You may ask why you would report a separate metric rather than calculating these metrics from your existing log and trace data?
-While it is true that for _some_ use cases, like response times, this may be possible, it is not possible for _all_ use cases.
-Even when percentiles can be calculated from existing data, this typically requires querying a massive amount of data to answer a very simple question.
-Further, if you are sampling your tracing and logs data, you may be missing crucial information required to asses whether or not you are meeting your SLOs.
+You may ask, "why would I report a separate metric rather than calculating it from my existing log and trace data?"
+While it is true that for _some_ use cases, like response times, this may be possible, it is not necessarily possible for _all_ use cases.
+Even when quantiles can be calculated from existing data, you may run into other problems.
+You need to be sure your observability backend is able to query and analyze a large amount of existing data on-line or index and analyze it at ingestion time.
+If you are sampling your logs and traces or employing a data retention policy that ages data out, you need to be sure those things are not affecting derived metrics, or that they are properly re-weighted, or you risk not being able to accurately asses your SLOs.
+Depending on your sampling strategy, it may not even be possible.
+Using histograms is a way to avoid these subtle problems if they apply to you.